-Additional tax considerations associated with our ATM program respectively).
+Additional tax considerations associated with our ATM program

+As of December 31, 2023, the Company held in total 5,243,958 fully paid-in treasury shares as part of its ATM offerings.
+These shares were established via two tranches (one in September 2020 and one in September 2021, respectively).
 Under present Swiss tax laws, repurchases of shares for the purposes of cancellation are treated as a partial liquidation and are subject to 35% Swiss withholding tax on the difference between the repurchase price and the nominal value of the shares except, since January 1, 2011, to the extent these are booked against the reserves from capital contributions confirmed by the Swiss Federal Tax Administration (apports de capital) if any.
 No partial liquidation treatment applies and no withholding tax is triggered if the shares are not repurchased for cancellation but held by the Company as treasury shares, provided the limitations imposed by corporate law are respected (the nominal value of such shares does not exceed 10% of the outstanding share capital and the purchase price is covered by freely disposable equity).
-However, regarding the above-mentioned 6,214,021 treasury shares and given the specificities of the ATM offering, the Company sought and obtained a tax ruling from the Swiss Federal Tax Administration confirming that their acquisition by the Company did not constitute a direct partial liquidation and therefore does not trigger withholding tax.
+However, regarding the above-mentioned 5,243,958 treasury shares and given the specificities of the ATM offering, the Company sought and obtained a tax ruling from the Swiss Federal Tax Administration confirming that their acquisition by the Company did not constitute a direct partial liquidation and therefore does not trigger withholding tax.
 Further, the Company has obtained a tax ruling from the concerned Cantonal Tax Authority at its place of incorporation, to obtain confirmation that the placement of these treasury shares for a subscription price superior to their nominal value will not trigger any corporate income tax for the Company.